 Treatments were applied at low and high rates (except Metham Sodium) to compare and evaluate pest and disease efficacy, fumigation cost and return on investment through potential improvements in yield and fruit quality.

 - Pest and disease assessment: Pre-plant, 3, 6, 9, 12, 24 30, 36 and 48 months

 - Crop growth assessment: Pre-plant, 3, 6, 9, 12, 24 30, 36 and 48 months

 - Yield assessment: Plant and ratoon harvest: 24 and 48 months

 - Cost analysis: 48 months

-Issues Encountered: There was extreme difficulty finding a correctly set up fumigation rig.
-The grower did major changes on his own rig to meet the fumigation application requirements.
+Issues Encountered: There was great difficulty in finding a correctly set up fumigation rig.
+The grower made major changes to his own rig to meet the fumigation application requirements.

 Other Notes: Grower spent approximately $4,000 on modifications to fumigation rig to complete the trial.
 Further extension work is required to update industry standards for fumigation rigs.

 The following results are those taken at 3 – 4 months after planting.
 The results reflect measurements in crop growth and root health.
 Six random samples were taken from each treatment area and the measurements averaged.

 General observations of the crop at 3 – 4 months of age indicate: